Peruzal/xamarin-forms-guide/docs/views/progress-bar.md

+description: The ProgressBar control is used to display progress of an activity.

 # Progress Bar

-The ProgressBar control is used to dispay progress of an activity.
+The ProgressBar control is used to display progress of an activity.

 # In XAML